curtisalexander/stay-awake2/README.md

 stay-awake.exe
 ```

-This will prevent the machine from going to sleep and will await pressing the `Enter` key within the terminal before resetting the machine state.
+This will prevent the machine from going to sleep and will await the user pressing the `Enter` key within the terminal before resetting the machine state.

 ### Display
 To keep the machine awake and prevent the display from turning off, utilize the `--display` switch.